Limited time only

 How much does cloud security cost for small businesses?

-The cost varies.
-Many security features are built into the cloud software you already use, like Xero accounting software.
-Your main investment is the time it takes to use these features correctly, such as setting strong passwords and training your team.
-You only need to pay for specialized security tools as your business grows and your needs become more complex.
+Your main investment is time: setting strong passwords, enabling security features, and training your team.
+You only need specialized security tools as your business grows and your needs become more complex.

 What happens if my cloud provider gets hacked?